 Making Youth Employment Work

-The Center for Regional Economic Competitiveness (CREC) will provide quantitative analysis and targeted technical assistance in support of the USCCF in its Youth Employment Network pilot initiative.
+The Center for Regional Economic Competitiveness (CREC) provided quantitative analysis and targeted technical assistance in support of the USCCF in its Youth Employment Network pilot initiative.

 CREC initiated the project by leading a kick-off meeting, which included a session on asset mapping, at the Youth Employment Network meeting in November.
 Throughout the project, CREC will facilitate the development of asset maps for each of the five chambers of commerce in the Foundation’s Youth Employment Network, many of which will include key demographic information, data on industry trends, and commentary on existing assets and challenges.

-CREC will also assist with the development of a strategic plan for each of the five chambers of commerce.
-The strategy plans will include a brief overview of what was learned from the asset mapping exercise, an explanation of the role of the chamber within the initiative, implementation activities, available resources, and a communications plan.
+CREC also assisted with the development of a strategic plan for each of the five chambers of commerce.
+The strategic plans included a brief overview of what was learned from the asset mapping exercise, an explanation of the role of the chamber within the initiative, implementation activities, available resources, and a communications plan.

 About the Client

 The U.S. Chamber of Commerce Foundation is a nonprofit affiliate of the U.S. Chamber of Commerce dedicated to strengthening America’s long-term competitiveness and educating the public on how the Free Enterprise system improves society and the economy.